JinjingZhang1208/combine_LLM_and_pose_estimation/readme.md

-### Demo Code
-1. ConversationAgent.py ---Prompt to Chatgpt and retrieve data as input to VRC [1.need to open OSC in VRChat client]
-    --- python ConversationAgent.py
-2. /kapao/VRC-related-source/realtimePosesDetectVRC.py --- Realtime keypint and poses detect
-    [1. will automatically detect VRC resolution and position on the screen and capture it, suggest to put VRC on a separate screen if want to have better performance]
-   --- cd ./kapao/VRC-related-source
-   ---python realtimePosesDetectVR.py
-   --- ctrl+c strop running

-### Separate function code
-1. simple_client.py --- use OSC to control avatars in VRC action [1.need to open OSC in VRChat client]
-    [2.have 5 different options
-        # # 1 control chatbox typing
-        # # 2 control movement
-        # # 3 control Look
-        # # 4 interaction with item -- only supported in VR]
-    --- python simple_client.py
-2. /kapao/VRC-related-source/realtimeCaptureScreen.py --- Realtime capture screenshot for VRC and saved in "./scndata" [1. will automatically detect VRC resolution and position on the screen and capture it, suggest to put VRC on a separate screen if want to have better performance]
-   --- cd ./kapao/VRC-related-source
-   ---python realtimeCaptureScreen.py
-   --- ctrl+c strop running
-3. /kapao/VRC-related-source/realtimeTranscribe.py --- Realtime capture voice for VRC and saved in "./sounddata" [1. need to manual set output device name and google transcript API key in the code] google API--- os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = '*.json' target output device number --- DEVICE = *
-   --- cd ./kapao/VRC-related-source
-   ---python realtimeTranscribe.py
-   --- ctrl+c strop running
-4. /kapao/VRC-related-source/keypointDetect.py --- separate keypoint Detection function code and save it in database, will read captured image from ./scndata
+## Demo Code

+The following are the main scripts involved in this project:

+1. **ConversationAgent.py**: This script prompts to Chatgpt and retrieves data as input to VRC.
+You need to open OSC in VRChat client.
+    ```bash
+    python ConversationAgent.py
+    ```

+2. **/kapao/VRC-related-source/realtimePosesDetectVRC.py**: This script performs realtime keypoints and poses detection.
+It will automatically detect VRC resolution and position on the screen and capture it.
+For better performance, it is suggested to put VRC on a separate screen.
+    ```bash
+    cd ./kapao/VRC-related-source
+    python realtimePosesDetectVRC.py
+    ```
+    Press `ctrl+c` to stop running.

+## Separate Function Code

+The following are individual functions involved in this project:

+1. **simple_client.py**: This script uses OSC to control avatars in VRC action.
+You need to open OSC in VRChat client.
+It provides 5 different options:
+    * Control chatbox typing
+    * Control movement
+    * Control look
+    * Interaction with item (only supported in VR)
+    ```bash
+    python simple_client.py
+    ```

+2. **/kapao/VRC-related-source/realtimeCaptureScreen.py**: This script performs realtime screen capture for VRC and saves it in "./scndata".
+It will automatically detect VRC resolution and position on the screen and capture it.
+For better performance, it is suggested to put VRC on a separate screen.
+    ```bash
+    cd ./kapao/VRC-related-source
+    python realtimeCaptureScreen.py
+    ```
+    Press `ctrl+c` to stop running.

+3. **/kapao/VRC-related-source/realtimeTranscribe.py**: This script performs realtime voice capture for VRC and saves it in "./sounddata".
+You need to manually set output device name and Google transcript API key in the code.
+    ```python
+    os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = '*.json'
+    DEVICE = *
+    ```
+    ```bash
+    cd ./kapao/VRC-related-source
+    python realtimeTranscribe.py
+    ```
+    Press `ctrl+c` to stop running.

+4. **/kapao/VRC-related-source/keypointDetect.py**: This script is a separate keypoint detection function code and it saves its output in a database.
+It reads captured images from "./scndata".

    --- cd ./kapao/VRC-related-source
    ---python keypointDetect.py
    --- ctrl+c strop running